Treating vascular anomalies uniquely

 Putting a plan together

-Once we’ve nailed down a diagnosis, we get to work on creating a complete treatment plan that’s right for your child.
+Once a diagnosis is made, we create a complete treatment plan that’s right for your child.
 Depending on the diagnosis, different therapeutic approaches will be considered including medication, sclerotherapy, laser therapy or surgical resection with hope of decreasing symptoms or size of the anomaly.
 Our goal is to treat your child’s anomaly using the least invasive treatments possible.

 New treatments don’t scare us

 It’s our job to help kids get better.
 So when new treatments work, we use them.
 Two new treatments we’re especially excited about include:

 - A drug called Sirolimus to treat children and young adults with complicated vascular anomalies.
 Sirolimus is an immunosuppressant drug—a drug that suppressed the immune system response—that is often used during organ transplants.

 - A drug called Propranolol to treat hemangiomas.
 These benign tumors are the most common type of vascular anomaly we see at Children’s.

 And as an organization dedicated to family-centered care, we offer many child and family services and resources, such as interpretive services.